zakgof/velvet-video/README.md

 ## Setup

-To use `velvet-video` add the core dependency plus an appropriate native FFmpeg components package.
+To use `velvet-video` add the core dependency plus an appropriate native FFmpeg components package. `velvet-video` is available on [bintray](https://bintray.com/zakgof/maven/velvet-video)

 The choice for native package is: